Anti Termite Treatment

-After the completion of the construction of the building, this treatment is conducted and normally consists of reusing termiticides to the soil around the foundation.
+After the completion of the construction of the building, this treatment is conducted and normally consists of reusing termiticides in the soil around the foundation.

-For termite control, it also treats the floors of rooms by making holes under floors and fills them with chemicals.
+For termite control, it also treats the floors of rooms by making holes under floors and filling them with chemicals.
 To existing buildings which are already attacked by termites, this treatment is applied.